Pragmatic Nonsense: Introduction

 \begin{quote} [...] to accept a theory is to be committed, not to believing it to be true per se, but to holding it as if it were true, for the purposes of further elaboration, development and investigation.
 Thus acceptance involves belief that the theory is partially or pragmatically true only and this, we believe, corresponds to the fallibilistic attitude of scientists themselves \cite[p.~617]{bib8}. \end{quote}

-Therefore, the notion of formal nonsense will apply to all expressions that do not meet the formal criteria required for the assignment of any truth-value (whether true, false, pragmatically true, or pragmatically false) to them, mostly because they are not (well-formed) formulas; and the notion of pragmatic nonsense will apply to all (well-formed) formulas that, though they are not considered formally nonsensical, do not meet the pragmatic criteria for the assignment of any truth-value to them, pragmatic criteria which are inscribed within the context of scientific practice.
+Therefore, the notion of formal nonsense will apply to all expressions that do not meet the formal criteria required for the assignment of any truth-value (whether true, false, pragmatically true, or pragmatically false) to them, mostly because they are not (well-formed) formulas; and the notion of pragmatic nonsense will apply also to all (well-formed) formulas that do not meet the pragmatic criteria for the assignment of any pragmatic truth-value (pragmatically true or pragmatically false) to them, pragmatic criteria which are inscribed within the context of scientific practice.

 Thus, in Section ~\ref{sec2}, \textit{Truth and formal nonsense}, we will define the notion of formal nonsense for formal languages interpreted on total structures; then, in Section ~\ref{sec3}, \textit{Pragmatic truth and formal nonsense}, we will define the notion of formal nonsense for formal languages interpreted on simple pragmatic structures; and finally, in Section ~\ref{sec4}, \textit{Pragmatic nonsense}, we will the define the notion of pragmatic nonsense for formal languages interpreted on simple pragmatic structures.